 Vessel Trip Report (VTR) Data

-The Portal’s vessel trip report (VTR) maps present a view the most important areas for commercial fishing by gear type.
-While the VMS maps show where fishing activity took place for catches like groundfish, the VTR maps instead show areas where there were a high presence of vessels that fish by bottom trawl, dredge, gillnet, longline, and pots and traps.
+The Portal’s vessel trip report (VTR) maps present a view of many of the most important areas for commercial fishing by gear type.
+While the VMS maps show where fishing vessel activity took place for certain federally managed fisheries like groundfish, the VTR maps instead show areas where there were fishing trips in federal waters using gear such as bottom trawl, dredge, gillnet, longline, and pots and traps.
 There are four maps for each gear type covering five-year time windows from 1995-2015.

 Most federally permitted commercial fishing vessels are required to submit VTRs for each fishing trip containing information such as the date, number of crew on board, species and quantities caught, and where they fished.